TcOpenGroup/TcOpen.Documentation/articles/TcOpenFramework/messaging.md

 ### Info

+Use this category when you want to report a notification that may be of interest to the user, but does not adveresly affect a process.

 ### Notification

-Use when you want to deliver information to the user that has only informative character and does not adversely affect a process.
+Use when you want to deliver information to the user that user needs to be notified, some non essential activity is required.

 ### Warning